 Solid state drives are based on flash memories with different level of NAND memories.
 The table below will give us a quick review of technologies those are available in the market now.

-|MLC||Multi Level Cell||3-4bits /NAND||Less||3K Writes/Cell||Less||Less|
+|MLC||Multi Level Cell||3-4 bits/NAND||Less||3K Writes/Cell||Less||Less|

-SSD Endurance MTBF (Reliability):
+5. SSD Endurance MTBF (Reliability)

-SSD TRIM Support:
+6. SSD TRIM Support

 TRIM support help to keep SSD’s performance same all the time by cleaning the deleted files.
 This process of performing background garbage collection reduces latency and improves drive performance.
-Most of the modern Windows and MAC OS, the SSD TRIM will take care by OS itself.
+Most of the modern Windows and MAC OS, the SSD TRIM will take care of OS itself.
 But SSD for old OS like Windows XP, you have to buy a disk that provides TRIM feature built in with SSD.

-Error Correction Code (ECC):
+7. Error Correction Code (ECC)